dwyatte/dissertation-tex/README.md

 Why on earth would you do that?
 ----
 Why not?
 By doing so, I get free off-site backups, version controlling, and a nice web interface.
 People can track my progress and transparency forces good work habits.
-And maybe being publically available will make me finish it faster (here's to hoping);
+And maybe being publically available will make me finish it faster (here's to hoping).

 That sounds like a terrible idea.
 Won't you get scooped?
 ----